privacyguides/privacyguides.org/docs/email.en.md

         - [:fontawesome-brands-android: Android](https://anonaddy.com/faq/#is-there-an-android-app)
         - [:fontawesome-brands-github: Source](https://github.com/anonaddy)

-AnonAddy differentiates between "shared aliases" and "standard aliases": The number of shared aliases (e.g., @anonaddy.me which is shared by other users) that you can create is limited to 20 on AnonAddy's free plan and 50 on their $12/month plan.
+The number of shared aliases (which end in a shared domain like @anonaddy.me) that you can create is limited to 20 on AnonAddy's free plan and 50 on their $12/month plan.
 You can create unlimited standard aliases (which end in a domain like @[username].anonaddy.com or a custom domain on paid plans), however, as previously mentioned, this can be detrimental to privacy because people can trivially tie your standard aliases together based on the domain name alone.
-Unlimited shared alias are available for $36/year.
+Unlimited shared aliases are available for $36/year.

 Notable free features: